Skip to content

 Terminal window

-mxr count --search "your query"
+mxr count "your query"

 Terminal window